covernal/homitag-player/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Homitag Player

+This project is a Spotify Player for HomiTag.

 ## Available Scripts